Fact checkedFact Checked

 According to Goli, their powerful Ashwagandha Gummies are clinically proven to provide quite a lengthy list of health benefits.
 Let’s dig deeper into the research behind each claimed health benefit.

-Ashwagandha is a powerful adaptogen that has been used for centuries to promote calmness and relieve stress.
+Ashwagandha is a powerful adaptogen that has been used for centuries to promote calmness as well as relieve stress and anxiety.

 Additionally, there are studies to support its effectiveness in relieving stress.
 For example, one study[6] gave 60 stressed but otherwise healthy participants high-dose ashwagandha root extract.